luinbytes/media-control-raycast/README.md

 - 2025-08-09: Implemented smart selection scoring (video-first, live bonus, paused penalty) to pick the most relevant active session.
 - 2025-08-09: Implemented Hybrid detection (SMTC-first with browser window-title fallback) in the embedded script and test script.
 - 2025-08-09: Added foreground-window bonus to scoring.
+- 2025-08-09: Switched PowerShell invocation to write a temp .ps1 and run with -File (avoids long -EncodedCommand errors).

 ### Performance
 - **Lightweight:** Minimal resource usage with efficient polling